-The proposal is being made as part of the EU's proposal for the next EU long-term budget, the multiannual financial framework (MFF)
+The proposal was made as part of the EU's proposal for the next EU long-term budget, the multiannual financial framework (MFF).

 Evaluating Horizon 2020

 To make an effective proposal, the Commission built on what has been learned from Horizon 2020.